erenakgunduz/PasswordChecker/README.md

 python3 -m pip install -r requirements.txt
 ```

-Now you should be all set:
+Now you should be all set (use -h/--help for more info):

 ```bash
 python3 passwordtool.py